Frequently asked questions

 If you ask for a specific counsellor at a specific time in November or March (generally busy times in the semester), there can be a delay in getting an appointment.

 Most students attend 3-4 sessions and this is enough to help them move towards the goals they establish with their counsellor.
-We work from a guideline of 1-8 session per academic year (September to April).
 The actual number of sessions is determined by a student’s needs and available resources.
 Sometimes your needs might be better met by other services and we will work with you to find the most appropriate on- and off-campus services.

 We encourage you to talk to the counsellor first about what is not working for you.
 That being said, it helps when there is a strong working alliance between the counsellor and the student.
 So you can change counsellors if you feel unable to work with the counsellor assigned to you.